nwiizo/cargo-autodd/README.md

 2. 🔍 Detects import statements and external crate declarations
 3. ⚡ Updates Cargo.toml with required dependencies
 4. ✅ Verifies changes with `cargo check`
+5. 🔒 Checks for security vulnerabilities using the RustSec Advisory Database
+6. 📊 Generates detailed reports about dependency usage

 ## 👥 Contributing